Quick Start

 Complete Example

-Here's a complete end-to-end example combining training and inference:
+Here's a complete end-to-end example with file upload, training, and inference:

 import requests